 During the 1980s, there was a growing number of claims with disputes about the amount of permanent disability benefits payable to injured workers.
 Workers were requesting more hearings at the Workers' Compensation Board.
 Written standards or rules for determining permanent disability benefits had been available since 1980, but their use at hearings was optional.
 Parties presented their evidence at hearing and at further review by the Workers' Compensation Board and the courts.
-Dispute resolution was neither swift nor efficient.

-In part to reduce litigation, the Legislature enacted HB 2900 in 1987 and SB 1197 in 1990.
-HB 2900 included provisions to speed up litigation.
-It reduced the time to request a hearing on a claim closure from one year to 180 days, required hearings to be scheduled for a date within 90 days of the request, required that orders be issued within 30 days of the hearing, and required that hearings be postponed only in extraordinary circumstances.
+In part to reduce litigation and speed up decisions, the Legislature enacted HB 2900 in 1987 and SB 1197 in 1990.
+HB 2900 reduced the time to request a hearing on a claim closure from one year to 180 days, required hearings to be scheduled for a date within 90 days of the request, required that orders be issued within 30 days of the hearing, and required that hearings be postponed only in extraordinary circumstances.
 It also required that the Hearings Division create an expedited claim service to informally resolve small claims for which compensability was not at issue.
 It required fact-finding about disability, emphasizing objective medical evidence, with the idea that uniform standards for permanent disability would reduce litigation.
-The bill also created the Office of the Ombudsman for Injured Workers; the ombudsman reduces litigation by resolving complaints.
+The bill also created the Office of the Ombudsman for Injured Workers, which reduces litigation by resolving complaints.

 SB 1197 created new administrative review processes and provided for claim disposition agreements.
-Prior to 1990, there were voluntary administrative review processes to resolve disputes over claim closure and disability classification (disabling or non-disabling).
-These processes were used infrequently.
+Prior to 1990, there were voluntary administrative review processes to resolve disputes over claim closure and disability classification (disabling or non-disabling), but these processes were used infrequently.
 SB 1197 made the reconsideration processes mandatory.
 It also made the medical dispute process mandatory.
 Claim disposition agreements allowed workers to compromise and release claim benefits other than medical services, reducing litigation.